benjymous/annotations/sandman/sandman.19.md

 	Based on these, it seems likely enough that Gaiman was thinking of _Romeo and Juliet_ when Burbage asks for a lover most tragic.
-Since this performance of _Dream_ occurred earlier than any historical performance, it might well have preceeded _Romeo and Juliet_ in any ordering.
+Since this performance of _Dream_ occurred earlier than any historical performance, it might well have preceded _Romeo and Juliet_ in any ordering.
 	Panel 4:  Notice Wendel's outline to the left.
 	Panel 5:  Sussex is a district (from "South Saxony") in England.